Your Dog Home Alone

 The pair could not remain in the apartment if something didn’t change.

-Dr. Trisha Joyce, a veterinarian with New York City Veterinary Specialists, says canine exercise is often the first defense against loneliness and other emotional issues that lead to behavior problems in dogs.
-Below, Dr. Joyce weighs in on how to identify and ameliorate loneliness in your best doggy friend.
+Dr. Trisha Joyce, a veterinarian with BluePearl Pet Hospital Brooklyn NY, says canine exercise is often the first defense against loneliness and other emotional issues that lead to dogs’ behavior problems.
+Below, Dr. Joyce weighs in on how to identify and alleviate loneliness in your best doggy friend.

 Do Dogs Get Lonely?

 Dogs are social animals and generally don’t tolerate long periods of being alone.
 “Whether it’s ‘lonely’ as we feel it or not, we don’t know, but they do exhibit signs that being alone is not good for them,” says Dr. Joyce.
 Signs can include behaviors like barking, chewing furniture, excessive self-licking, and soiling the house.
 “Different breeds have different tolerance for being alone,” explains Dr. Joyce.
 “For example, Border Collies and other dogs bred to be on high alert are likely to be the most sensitive.
 Also, younger dogs, or dogs accustomed to spending most of their time with others, won’t likely respond as well to long periods of being alone.”